johnbachman/tBidBaxLipo/doc/uni_dye_release_models.rst

 must, by necessity always stop (or rather, asymptotically decelerate); it stops in the limit when all ``E`` is consumed and all possible pores have been formed.
-If the P/L ratio is high (>> 1) then dye release may become indistinguishable from 100% well before the reaction is completed.
+If the P/L ratio is high (>> 1) then dye release may become experimentally indistinguishable from 100% well before the reaction is completed.
 When P/L is high, the kinetic curve for the pores/ves velocity appears as a straight line for the course of the experiment.
 When P/L is low, the protein is rapidly consumed and both dye release and pores/ves plateau quickly.

 Fourth, there can be no linear, constant phase in the pores/ves plot for this model.
 This would require a way to form pores which did not continue to